Jinan: Parks and Nature Reserves

 Jinan Hundred Miles Yellow River Scenic Area is located in No.166 Luokou Huancheng Road in Tianqiao District.
 It is designed as an ecological cultural theme park which focuses on ecological tourism, cultural tourism, and healthy tourism.
 The Yellow River of this section stretches 51.98 kilometers.
-Jinan Hundred Miles Yellow River Scenic Area was awarded the title "Fifty Scenes of the Yellow River in China" on September 12, 2018.
+Jinan Hundred Miles Yellow River Scenic Area was awarded the title "Fifty Scenes of the Yellow River in China" on 12 September 2018.
 The Levee extending along the Yellow River in this scenery area, is praised as "the Great Wall over water".

 Yellow River Forest Park (Jinan) is located on the north bank of the Yellow River.
 The Yellow River Forest Park sprawls over 1500mu (100 hectares) and has 300,000 trees of various breeds.
 Yellow River Forest Park is the only park equipping with a forest racecourse, which has a course of 3 Li (unit), in Jinan City.
 Yellow River Forest Park provides not only an area covering 5000 square meters for visitors to freely barbecue but also a fishing pond covering 1,800 square meters.
 Visitors can participate in various activities here, such as roller skating, cue sports, table tennis, archery, shooting, etc.

 Daming Lake Park is located in the center of Jinan City, covering an area of 46.5 hectares.
 Daming Lake Park is considered one of the three must-see tourist spots of Jinan (the others are Baotu Spring Park and Thousand Buddha Mountain).
 Daming Lake Park has many scenic spots, such as the Daming Lake and the Lixia Pavilion.
 Daming Lake is a natural lake consisting of many springs.
 It is unique because the lake has constant water level unaffected by heavy rains or drought.
 Lixia Pavilion, which was built in the Northern Wei period, is in the center of the Daming Lake.
 There are so many ancient buildings in Daming Lake Park that it has a title describing them, which is "One terrace, three gardens, three towers, four ancestral halls, six isles, seven bridges and ten pavilions".

 Education and research

-Jinan is one of the top 60 cities in the world for scientific research as tracked by the Nature Index according to the Nature Index 2020 Science Cities.
-Notably, Shandong University is one of China's most prestigious universities as a member of the former Project 985 and the current Double First Class University Plan.
+Jinan is listed as the # 27 city in the world for scientific research as tracked by the Nature Index according to the Nature Index 2025 Science Cities.
+Notably, Shandong University is one of China's most prestigious universities as a member of the former Project 985 and the current Double First-Class Construction.